canalplus/rx-player/doc/api/Player_States.md

 This state indicates that the player needs to "re-load" then content.

-This can happen for different reasons:

-- When you switch the video track for another one, when the previous one was currently decoding.

-- When you update manually the audio and video bitrate through respectively the `setAudioBitrate` and `setVideoBitrate` APIs (Only if you set the `manualBitrateSwitchingMode` loadVideo option to `"direct"`).

 In those cases, we need to stop and reload the content on the browser-side, due to browser limitation.